qzhong1/SFND-3D-Object-Tracking/README.md

 * FP.4 Compute Camera-based TTC
   * The scale change of the preceding vehicle between the previous and current frame is used to compute camera-based TTC.
 After all the outliers are removed, the eculidean distance of all the keypoints in both frames are calculated.
 The median distance is used for a more robust result.
 * FP.5 Performance Evaluation 1
-  * The TTC for both camera and lidar has been plotted in a separated image.
+  * The TTC for both camera and lidar has been recorded and plotted in an excel named "TTC Camera and Lidar.xlsx".
+Based on the plotting for xmin throughout the time, it can be seen that there isn't sudden change of relative speed between the ego and preceding vehicle.
+The measured Lidar TTC decreases in the overall trend.
+However the measurements at frame 5 and 6 seems off.
+They are represented by the sudden jump up on the plot.
+  * This might have happened because of inaccurate time interval.
+We used frame rate in this case, which is constant for all the frames.
+However in reality the frame rate of any sensor is not perfectly constant.
 * FP.6 Performance Evaluation 2